bjdevil21/asu-drupal-rfi/README.md

 GENERAL CONFIGS:

-General sitewide RFI settings are made at /admin/config/asu/asurfi.
+General site wide RFI settings are made at /admin/config/asu/asurfi.
 To use the middleware, you must obtain an authentication key from https://webforms.asu.edu/content/access-rfi-middleware-request If you deploy forms to your site without an authentication key configured, your site will collect lead submissions but not submit them to middleware.

-The Google Analytics identifier is a short string you choose yourself, and which will show up in ASU's Google Analytics reports, to help diffrentiate your entries from other sites.
+The Google Analytics identifier is a short string you choose yourself, and which will show up in ASU's Google Analytics reports, to help differentiate your entries from other sites.

 The Confirmation Web Page settings allows you to provide the Node ID (NID)